-Instructions for Form 3903-F

-Foreign Moving Expenses
+Instructions for Form 3903-F Foreign Moving Expenses

-Paperwork Reduction Act Notice

-We ask for the information on this form to carry out the Internal Revenue laws of the United States.
+Paperwork Reduction Act Notice.-We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.

 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping, 52 min.; Learning about the law or the form, 7 min.; Preparing the form, 29 min.; Copying, assembling, and sending the form to the IRS, 20 min.
+The estimated average times are:

+Recordkeeping Learning about the law or the form Preparing the form Copying, assembling, and sending the form to the IRS Part I only 20 min.
+3 min.
+13 min.
+20 min.
+Parts II & III only 52 min.
+4 min.
+35 min.
+20 min.
+Parts I, II, & III 1 hr., 12 min.
+5 min.
+46 min.
+35 min.

-If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to both the IRS and the Office of Management and Budget at the addresses listed in the Instructions for Form 1040.